fditraglia/fditraglia.github.io/_posts/2015-01-02-synctex-latexmk-and-vim-latex.markdown

 endfunction
 {% endhighlight %}

-as suggested on the Ubuntu forums.
-It worked!
+following the suggestion from the [Ubuntu forums thread](http://ubuntuforums.org/showthread.php?t=1716268) It worked!
 Well, it pretty much worked.
-Now ``\ls`` does forward search and I can control click inside evince to do a reverse search.
+Now ``\ls`` does a forward search and I can control click inside evince to do a reverse search.
 The only unresolved issue is that the **first** time I do a reverse search, evince launches **two** duplicate copies of gvim.
 All subsequent reverse searches work exactly as expected.
 If you have any idea what's going on here, send me a tweet or email.
-In the meantime, I've decided that my new LaTeX setup is good enough, so farewell Sublime Text!
+In the meantime, I've decided that my new LaTeX setup is good enough to get down to work, so farewell Sublime Text!